 Try to write at least 1500 words for each page.
 More content means, you can target more keywords and google give preference to longer articles anyway.
-500 word pages are long gone because they were mainly guest posts and spun articles which don’t work anymore.
+500 word pages are long gone because they were mainly guest posts and spun articles that don’t work anymore.

-Besides with more content you can engage visitors more and decrease bounce rate.
+Besides with more content, you can engage visitors more and decrease bounce rate.
 I have actually written 8000 words for posts and they have ranked without any backlinks so my conclusion is, the more words you target, the better it is.